 Finally, I encourage you to revisit tip #1 after viewing all of these tips.
 Once you have taken all of them into account, look at the list again.
 Decide which gifts you’ll need to hunt for on Black Friday and Cyber Monday.

-Then see which gifts you have to go to a store for, and which you can shop online for.
+Then see which gifts you have to go to a store for, and which you can shop online.
 Make notes of these things so you have it in your mind to find the best deal and not just buy the gift when it is right in front of your face for a higher price.

-Also, look at your cash back cards and loyalty cards.
+Also, look at your cashback cards and loyalty cards.
 Can you make any of them work for you during the holiday season?

-Basically, get a solid game plan together where you can still enjoy shopping this holiday season but without busting your budget.
+Get a solid game plan together where you can still enjoy shopping this holiday season but without busting your budget.
 Then enjoy yourself!